Last week, I had a close encounter with wildlife. It was kind of terrifying to me, in hindsight.

 All this is to say that I have some curiosity when it comes to animals.
-I will admit outright that I am not fond of all pets, for example, cats. (sorry to all the cats-lover, but there was a childhood backstory involving cats).
+I will admit outright that I am not fond of all pets, for example, cats.
+(Sorry to all the cat-lovers, but there was a childhood backstory involving cats).

 Want to wrap a snake around my neck for a picture taking opportunity?

 Want to see a domesticated lion up close and personal under trainer supervision?